SaxionMechatronics/smart_diffbot/README.md

 ```bash
 ros2 launch smart_diffbot_bringup multi_robot_sim_example.launch.py
 ```

+Although there is no actual hardware of the SMART diffbot, a dummy hardware interface has also been included in this package to demonstrate how a similar package could be set up for an actual robot with simple switching between simulation and hardware control.
+It would be a matter of setting a `sim` argument to `false` in the main robot launch file.

 # Basic use
 The robot can be used in any Gazebo world that includes spherical coordinates (such that GNSS data is available) and a bridged clock from Gazebo to ROS 2.
 The included worlds can be used as examples.